 Example: Bill is married to Karen, and they have two grown children.
 Bill and Karen own a large bank account in joint tenancy, and Bill took out a life insurance policy naming Karen as the beneficiary.
 When Bill dies, Karen receives the life insurance policy proceeds and inherits the bank account outright.
 Bill also owns $455,000 worth of other property that would have passed under a will, so Karen inherits $235,000 worth of that property -- that is, $15,000 plus 1/2 of the $440,000 balance.
 The two children split the remaining $220,000 worth of property.

-If you die without a will in Maryland, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in Maryland, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether or not you are married and whether your children are minors.
 (See the table above.)

 If you want to read the law, Maryland Code (Estates & Trusts) § 3-107 covers parent-child relationships.
 You can search the code from the website of the Maryland State Law Library.